 (I Don’t Know Why) But I Do – Clarence Henry

-R&B artist Clarence Henry’s biggest US hit plays as protagonist Forrest in the film Forrest Gump goes toe-to-toe with a guy who’s trying to scoop up his love interest, Jenny.
+R&B artist Clarence Henry’s biggest US hit plays as protagonist Forrest goes toe-to-toe with a guy trying to scoop up his love interest, Jenny.
 Aside from its inclusion in the hit film, it has been featured in other films, shows, and commercials.
 Another popular film from the ’90s, Mickey Blue Eyes, also features the tune in its soundtrack.

 Walk Right In – The Rooftop Singers

-Forrest Gump’s love interest Jenny likes to live on the wild side, and in one scene, while The Rooftop Singers’ ‘Walk Right In’ plays, she sneaks him into her college dorm room.
-The wild tune was originally written by The Jug Stompers, an alt-country band.
+Forrest Gump’s love interest, Jenny, likes to live on the wild side, and in one scene, while The Rooftop Singers’ ‘Walk Right In’ plays, she sneaks him into her college dorm room.
+The Jug Stompers, an alt-country band, originally wrote the wild tune.
 Besides The Rooftop Singers’ version, another popular cover of the song is by a zany ’70s band out of Australia named Dr. Hook and The Medicine Show.
 They turned the single into a high-energy party anthem.

 Land of 1000 Dances – Wilson Pickett

 Wilson Pickett’s first recording session at the famous Muscle Shoals, Alabama FAME recording studio was his single ‘Land of 1000 Dances.’
-Songwriter Chris Kenner originally wrote it in 1962, but Pickett’s version ended up in the 1994 film Forrest Gump when his love interest, Jenny, takes him to a strip club.
+Songwriter Chris Kenner originally wrote it in 1962, but Pickett’s version ended up in the film when Forrest’s love interest, Jenny, takes him to a strip club.